clarkfitzg/phd_research/admin/plan.md

 small subsets of the data.

-Another goal is to have something that bridges the gap between what can be done on a single server and a
+Another goal is to have something that bridges the gap between what can be done on a single server and a large cluster.

 ## Cloud computing